telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/resize-grid-when-the-window-is-resized.md

 The examples below demonstrates how to resize the Kendo UI Grid in three different scenarios:

-1. a Kendo UI Grid resizes together with the browser viewport
+1. resize a Kendo UI Grid together with the browser viewport
-1. a Kendo UI Grid resizes together with a parent Kendo UI Window
+1. resize a Grid in a Kendo UI Window
-1. a Kendo UI Grid resizes together with a parent Kendo UI Splitter
+1. resize a Grid resizes in a Kendo UI Splitter

 ###### Example 1 - resize the Kendo UI Grid together with the browser viewport